Funeral on Long Island for murdered SUNY student

 WESTBURY, Long Island (WABC) --Funeral services will be held Sunday for a murdered Binghamton University nursing student from Long Island.

-Satudray, family and friends remembered Haley Anderson in her hometown of Westbury.
+Saturday, family and friends remembered Haley Anderson in her hometown of Westbury.

 Her body was found in a Binghamton off-campus home last week and her death was ruled a homicide.

-Her ex-boyfriend, 22-year-old Orlando Tercero, was arrested in NIcaragua where police say he fled after the killing.
+Her ex-boyfriend, 22-year-old Orlando Tercero, was arrested in Nicaragua where police say he fled after the killing.

-Authorities say Tercero, a U.S. citizen, flew to Nicaragua before her body was discovered.
+Authorities say Tercero, a U.S. citizen, flew there before her body was discovered.

 Police have not said how she was killed.